maldil/PyEvolve/README.md

 #### Running as a binary

-Distributable jar :
-`./gradlew distZip`
+Download the latest release or run `./gradlew distZip`.

 Unzip `../distributions/InferRules-1.0-SNAPSHOT.zip`
 Got to `/bin`